conspirathon/python_crash_course/README.md

 # My goal is to document my progress on github
 # I've been using www.boot.dev and infact finished the python lessons, however when
 # I venture onto more challenging lesson or try my hand at projects, I hit too many
 # hurdles for me to feel confident moving forward.
-And so here am, starting again.
+And so here I am, starting again.
 # However this time, I'm adding transparencey and accountability by documenting here.